-Adjusting entries are journal entries that are used at the end of an accounting period to adjust the balances in various general ledger accounts.
-These adjustments are made to more closely align the reported results and financial position of a business to meet the requirements of an accounting framework, such as GAAP or IFRS.
+Adjusting entries are journal entries recorded at the end of an accounting period to alter the ending balances in various general ledger accounts.
+These adjustments are made to more closely align the reported results and financial position of a business with the requirements of an accounting framework, such as GAAP or IFRS.
 This generally involves the matching of revenues to expenses under the matching principle, and so impacts reported revenue and expense levels.

 The use of adjusting journal entries is a key part of the period closing processing, as noted in the accounting cycle, where you convert a preliminary trial balance into a final trial balance.
 It is usually not possible to create financial statements that are fully in compliance with accounting standards without the use of adjusting entries.

 An adjusting entry can used for any type of accounting transaction; here are some of the more common ones:

 - To record depreciation and amortization for the period

 - To record an allowance for doubtful accounts